The 40 Most Beautiful Places in Spain You Must Visit According To Travel Bloggers

 Marbella is one of the most popular destinations in Spain, and rightly so.
 It has a great location on the sunny Costa del Sol, and offers everything from luxury to history as well as budget options.
 It is well known for its party scene and attractions of jet setters from around the world.
 Read more about where to stay in Marbella.

 However, my favorite part of Marbella is the old town which is filled with picturesque alleys and squares with Andalusian houses.
-There are also many nice restaurants serving traditional food from the region.
+There are also many nice restaurants serving traditional Spanish food from the region.